Frequently Asked Questions

 Q: What brands of hearing aids do you carry?

-A: We offer devices from many manufacturers including: GN ReSound, Phonak, Starkey, Oticon, and Unitron.
+A: We offer devices from many manufacturers including: Oticon, Phonak, Signia, ReSound and Starkey.
 The style and manufacturer of your hearing aid(s) depends on your hearing loss and your specific hearing needs.
 There are a wide variety of hearing aid options available.
 Let our audiologist help you select hearing aids that will best meet your needs.

 Q: My hearing aid is 10 years old.
 Would my hearing be improved with a newer hearing aid?